petros-d/docs/cloud/environment-variables.md

 ## Set Environment Variables via Dockerfile

 If you want to store environment variables using an external version control tool, we recommend setting them in your `Dockerfile`.
-This file is automatically created when you first initialize an Airflow project on Astronomer via `astro dev init`.
+This file is automatically created when you first initialize an Airflow project on Astronomer via `astrocloud dev init`.

 :::caution